 Wine Barrel Tray Finishing

-- I recommend you use Tung oil for finishing the wine barrel tray.
-Tung oil is a naturally drying oil imported from China and South America and is considered by many craftsmen to be the very best finishing oil for wooden furniture and other wooden pieces.
+I recommend you use tung oil for finishing the wine barrel tray.
+Tung oil is a natural drying oil imported from China and South America and is considered by many craftsmen to be the very best finishing oil for wooden furniture and other wooden pieces.

 Note: before applying Tung oil, make sure all existing finishes are removed.
 If there is wax, grease, or polish left, the oil cannot penetrate into the wood and it won’t work as well as it could.
 On unfinished wood, just follow the simple instructions on the label!

-2. Apply 4-6 coats of oil until it starts to get shiny.
+Apply 4-6 coats of oil until your project piece starts to look shiny.

-3. During this staining process, use very fine sand paper (1500-2000 grade) to buff between coats of stain to make the wood really shine.
+During the staining process, use very fine sandpaper to buff between coats of stain to make the wood really shine.

 Wine Barrel Tray Uses